collective/collective.elastic.ingest/README.rst

 Location: ``examples/docker/local/*``

 A very basic mappings file ``examples/docker/local/mappings.json`` is provided.
-To use it set `MAPPINGS_FILE=examples/mappings-basic.json` and then start the celery worker.
+To use it set ``MAPPINGS_FILE=examples/mappings-basic.json`` and then start the celery worker.
-An environemnt file ``examples/docker/local/.env`` is provided with the environment variables ready to use for local startup.
+An environment file ``examples/docker/local/.env`` is provided with the environment variables ready to use for local startup.

 Run ``source examples/.env`` to load the environment variables.
 Then start the celery worker with ``celery -A collective.elastic.ingest.celery.app worker -l debug``.